-🐻 Graduation Checklists
+Graduation Checklists

-8th Grade

-- Review choices offered under the Foundation High School Program and the endorsements to decide on your future academic path. - Select the endorsement and CTE Program of Study, if applicable, that best fits your area of personal interest and the major you plan to study in college or the career training you plan to pursue. - Recognize that most college admissions processes value rigorous advanced courses including Algebra II, higher-level science courses, and languages other than English.

-9th/10th Grade

-- Monitor high school credits; be sure to meet all local and state requirements. - Take dual credit or AP courses if possible, to earn college credit while still in high school. - Consider CTE courses related to your career interests. - Keep a list of awards, honors, and extracurricular activities for scholarship and college applications. - Research colleges or universities you are interested in attending. - Check admission and application requirements and timelines. - Consider taking SAT/ACT preparation classes.

-- Explore interests, take advantage of career exploration opportunities, and attend site visits during college open house days.
-Attend college nights hosted by your high school. - Talk with college representatives about academic programs and financial aid available. - □ Take the preliminary SAT (PSAT)/National Merit Scholarship Qualifying Test in your sophomore year for practice.
-In your junior year, take the PSAT for eligibility for the National Merit Scholarship Competition.
-Students who take the PSAT or ACT ASPIRE® tend to score higher on the SAT or ACT than those who do not.
+8 th Grade Review choices offered under the Foundation High School Program and the endorsements to decide on your future academic path.
+Select the endorsement and CTE Program of Study, if applicable, that best fits your area of personnerest and the major you plan to study in college or the career training you plan to pursue.
+Recognize that most college admissions processes value rigorous advanced courses including Algebra II, higher-level science courses, and languages other than English.
+9 th /10 th Grade Monitor high school credits; be sure to meet all local and state requirements. □ Take dual credit or AP courses if possible, to earn college credit while still in high school. □ Consider CTE courses related to your career interests. □ Keep a list of awards, honors, and extracurricular activities for scholarship and college applications. □ Research colleges or universities you are interested in attending. □ Check admission and application requirements and timelines. □ Consider taking SAT/ACT preparation classes. □ Explore interests, take advantage of care exploration opportunities, and attend sid during college open house days. □ Attend college nights hosted by your hig school. □ Talk with college representatives about academic programs and financial aid available academic programs and financial aid available the preliminary SAT (PSAT)/National Scholarship Qualifying Test in your sopholy year for practice.
+In your junior year, take the PSAT for eligibility for the National Messcholarship Competition.
+Students who to PSAT or ACT ASPIRE® tend to score higher SAT or ACT than those who do not. lable.
+Merit more erit ake the 11 th /12 th Grade Sign up and take the ACT and/or SAT test preferably in your junior year but no later than the fall of your senior year. □ Take dual credit or AP courses if possible to earn college credit while you are still in high school. □ Visit with your counselor or college advisor about available scholarships.

-11th/12th Grade

-- Sign up and take the ACT and/or SAT test preferably in your junior year but no later than the fall of your senior year. - Take dual credit or AP courses if possible to earn college credit while you are still in high school. - Visit with your counselor or college advisor about available scholarships.
 Be sure to apply early and for as many scholarships as possible.
-Do not limit yourself to local scholarships. - Fill out the FAFSA (Free Application for Federal Student Aid) or the TASFA (Texas Application for State Financial Aid) early in the fall of your senior year. - Apply to college during the fall of your senior year.
+Do not limit yourself to local scholarships. □ Fill out the FAFSA (Free Application for Fe Student Aid) or the TASFA (Texas Applicate State Financial Aid) early in the fall of your year. □ Apply to college during the fall of your se year. ion for r senior

-If you plan to pursue technical training or enter the workforce after graduation, see the Information -Workforce Resources page or visit Texas Reality Check at www.texasrealitycheck.com/.
+If you plan to pursue technical training or enter the workforce after graduation, see the Information - Workforce Resources page or visit Texas Reality Check at www.texasrealitycheck.com/.

-🖵 College and Career Resources
+College and Career Resources